denten-courses/metaphor-media/README.md

----
+# CLEN 4XXX: Metaphor and Media

-semester: Spring 2018
+Spring 2018
-number: CLEN 4xxx
-title: "Metaphor and Media"
-instructor: Dennis Tenen
+Prof. Dennis Tenen | dt2406 at columbia
-email: dt2406@columbia.edu
----

-This course offers a survey of thinking about metaphors beginning with Aristotle and ending with contemporary cognitive and media theory.
+This course offers a survey of major works on metaphor, beginning with Aristotle and ending with contemporary cognitive and media theory.
 Appropriate for both undergraduate and graduate students, our sessions will involve weekly discussion and an occasional "lab" component, in which we will test our